Event Sub-Processes

 Concurrency Limitation

 Mendix workflows currently support a single concurrent instance per defined event sub-process.
-If a non-interrupting event sub-process is already active, subsequent attempts to trigger that same sub-process via the Notify workflow activity will return false.
+If an event sub-process is already active, subsequent attempts to trigger that same sub-process via the Notify workflow activity will return false.
 No new instances will be created for that specific sub-process while one is In Progress.
 A new instance can only be initiated once the active sub-process has completed its execution path.

 If your workflow has multiple, distinct event sub-processes defined (for example, one for "Address Change" and one for "Document Upload"), each one can have its own active instance simultaneously.
 One being active does not prevent a different one from being triggered.